Bonnyrigg Rose F.C.

 Their home ground is New Dundas Park, and they have traditionally played in red and white hoops.
 They have won the Scottish Junior Cup twice, in 1966 and in 1978, as well as finishing runners-up in 1972.
-Their 6–1 defeat of Whitburn in 1966 is a joint record margin of victory in a Scottish Junior Cup final.
+Their 6–1 defeat of Whitburn in 1966 holds a joint record for the margin of victory in a Scottish Junior Cup final.
 Bonnyrigg won the East Region Super League championship four times during their membership, making them the league's most successful side.

 At a special general meeting held in March 2018, the club's members voted in favour of applying to join the senior East of Scotland Football League.
 Bonnyrigg were part of a larger movement of eastern junior clubs to the East of Scotland League that year.
 In 2019, they won promotion to the Lowland League and successfully applied for Scottish Football Association membership.
-In 2022, they won promotion to Scottish League Two, thus entering the Scottish Professional Football League for the first time.
+In 2022, they won promotion to Scottish League Two, thus entering the Scottish Professional Football League for the first time, and after doing so, changed their name from Bonnyrigg Rose Athletic to the more streamlined Bonnyrigg Rose.